🍪

 Watch this video to learn more about flagging and removing fake Google reviews.

-How to report a fake review to Google Small Business Support
+How to Report a Review to Google Small Business Support

 If the fake review remains, you can also try contacting Google Small Business Support, who should get back to you within a couple of days.
 Here's how to do it: